ibexa/documentation-developer/docs/commerce/storefront/configure_storefront.md

                         wholesale: wholesaler_catalog
 ```

-The basic configuration of the Storefront can look as the following:
+The basic configuration of the Storefront can look as follows:

 ``` yaml
 [[= include_file('code_samples/front/shop/storefront/config/packages/ibexa.yaml') =]]